rachel-taylor/fh_clinicians/README.md

 # Clinician

-This is a simple gem that pulls Fred Hutchinson Clinicians with their specialty.
+This is a simple gem that pulls Fred Hutchinson's Specialty List

 ## Installation